 AIPH full members are organisations that can either represent the interests of growers or both landscape businesses in their respective countries.
 To know if there is an AIPH member from your country, please visit the current members.
 It is necessary to have your regional member’s support to host an International Horticultural Expo in your country.

 Please see AIPH Expo Regulations.
-Specific financial details can be found in Annex VIII for A1 and B class Expos.
+Specific financial details can be found in Annex VIII for A1 and B category Expos.

-Recent B Expo projects include Expos in Chinese Taipei, China, South Korea, Thailand, Germany, Italy, and more in Turkey, Australia, China.
+Recent B Expo projects include Expos in Chinese Taipei, China, South Korea, Thailand, Germany, Italy and Turkey.
 For the complete list, please visit our Expos Calendar here.